-No-bake Keto Cookies are easy 5-ingredient chocolate almond butter cookies ready in 20 minutes.
-They are perfect to fix your sweet cravings in no time with only 1.9 grams of net carbs.
+No-bake Keto Cookies are easy 5-ingredient chocolate almond butter keto clusters ready in 20 minutes.
+They are perfect for fixing your sweet cravings in no time with only 1.9 grams of net carbs.

-This is the easiest no-bake cookie recipe!
-Trust me, anyone can make them, it is a no-fail cookie recipe.
+This is the easiest no-bake keto cluster recipe!
+Trust me; anyone can make them.
+It is a no-fail cookie recipe.
 All you need to make your delicious no-bake keto cookies are 4 wholesome ingredients.

 - Almond butter – fresh, smooth, and runny.
 You can also use peanut butter, pecan butter, or macadamia butter to create different cookie flavors.